saslani/sparkler/README.md

 ### What is this template?
-  > This template is designed for a Java 8 project and it uses simple and lightweight [sprak](http://sparkjava.com/) micro framework.
+  > This template is designed for a Java 8 web application projects and it uses simple and lightweight [sprak](http://sparkjava.com/) micro framework.
 For the backend, this template uses [flyway](https://flywaydb.org/) which is a database migration tool.